About SDCP

 Mission and Vision

-community to create an equitable and sustainable future for the San Diego region.
+Mission — To provide affordable clean energy and invest in the community to create an equitable and sustainable future for the San Diego region

-Vision – A global leader inspiring innovative solutions to climate change by powering our communities with 100% clean affordable
+Vision — To become a global leader and inspire innovative solutions to climate change by powering our communities with 100% affordable clean energy while prioritizing equity and sustainability

 Our Timeline